ViniciusFM/pybrcode/README.md

 A simple example using **pybrcode**
 -----------------------------------

-This example uses all mathods and functions mentioned before.
+This example uses all methods and functions mentioned before.
 You can find this code at [test.py](test.py).

 ```python
 from pybrcode.pix import generate_simple_pix